PatchAii/mago-merlino/README.md

 ### create-feature

-* `dart pub global run mago_merlino:mago_merlino create-feature abc` Creates a new flutter feature project in the root.
+* `dart pub global run mago_merlino:mago_merlino create-feature abc` Creates a new flutter feature in the root.

-* `dart pub global run mago_merlino:mago_merlino create-feature --path lib/feature/abc`
+* `dart pub global run mago_merlino:mago_merlino create-feature abc --path lib/feature` Creates a new flutter feature in the specified directory.

-Creates a new flutter feature project in the specified directory.
+* `dart pub global run mago_merlino:mago_merlino create-feature abc --package-name your_package_name` Creates a new flutter feature using your project package name.

 * `pub run mago_merlino update-feature`
+Updates the template of the flutter feature

+---

+### create-feature-test

+* `dart pub global run mago_merlino:mago_merlino create-feature abc` Creates a new flutter feature test in the test folder, at root level.

+* `dart pub global run mago_merlino:mago_merlino create-feature abc --path lib/feature` Creates a new flutter feature test in the test folder, inside the specified directory.

+* `dart pub global run mago_merlino:mago_merlino create-feature abc --package-name your_package_name` Creates a new flutter feature test using your project package name.

+* `pub run mago_merlino update-feature-test`
-Updates the template of the flutter feature project
+Updates the template of the flutter feature test

 ---